dungphung1403/Flower-Recognition/README.md

 streamlit run app.py

-Then open the URL displayed in the terminal (e.g., http://localhost:5000).
+Then open the URL displayed in the terminal (http://localhost:5000).

 📌 Notes